M. Frederick Hawthorne Award in Main Group Inorganic Chemistry

 Eligibility

 Special consideration should be given to demonstrated creativity and independence of thought in keeping with the example provided by Professor M. Frederick Hawthorne.
 The ongoing purpose of the award is to advance science in the rest of the periodic table.
-The Award is granted regardless of race, gender, age, religion, ethnicity, nationality, sexual orientation, gender expression, gender identity, presence of disabilities, and educational background.
+The award is granted regardless of race, gender, age, religion, ethnicity, nationality, sexual orientation, gender expression, gender identity, presence of disabilities, and educational background.

 Deadline

-November 1
+November 1 (Annual Review)

 How to Apply

-The nomination period is open from July 1 to November 1.
-Learn more about ACS National Award Nominations.
+The nomination period is open from July 1 to November 1 annually.
+Learn more about submitting a nomination for the ACS National Awards.

 Sponsor